Director: Lyall Stephens

 Running time: 14mins

-A common patriarchal fantasy inserted into stories stretching back generations is that of the impoverish libertine artist; a man who is apparently too talented to commit to conventional success, who through his commitment to challenging societal norms sexually liberates one or many women marooned in miserable monogamy.
-Usually, their art tends to take a back-seat pretty quickly – perhaps because authors of such tales are not up to the task of actually conveying work that would justify the lofty billing of their character’s supposed genius, or because they deem such work hard difficult to relate to – particularly among the male fantasists they are flogging their ideologically slanted vision to.
+A common patriarchal fantasy inserted into stories stretching back generations is that of the impoverished libertine artist; a man who is apparently too talented to commit to conventional success, who through his commitment to challenging societal norms sexually liberates one or many women marooned in miserable monogamy.
+Usually, their art tends to take a back-seat pretty quickly – perhaps because the authors of such tales are not up to the task of actually conveying work that would justify the lofty billing of their character’s supposed genius, or because they deem such work difficult to relate to – particularly among the male fantasists they are flogging their ideologically slanted vision to.

-Most of men will never produce an artistic masterpiece, after all, but the vast majority will likely end up in bed with someone at least once in their lives – and by relating to this shared experience of the dishevelled, romanticised creator in the story, they can feel vicariously as though they too are artists; and even a successful one when, inspired by their recent carnal victories, their narrative vessel invariably manages to win patronage for their work.
+Most men will never produce an artistic masterpiece, after all, but the vast majority will likely end up in bed with someone at least once in their lives – and by relating to this shared experience of the dishevelled, romanticised creator in the story, they can feel vicariously as though they too are artists; and even a successful one when, inspired by their recent carnal victories, their narrative vessel invariably manages to win patronage for their work.
 While it is easy to see why this story might appeal to a great many people on this basis, however, it also further bolsters a social order in which men are deified for indulging their impulses, and suggests that the key to fulfilment is a voracious sexual appetite and wealth.

 Lyall Stephen’s The Flaneur flips this assumption on its head, and bids the viewer to commit to some potentially uncomfortable introspection when the credits role.
 What is most interesting about this, however, is the wolf-in-sheep’s-clothing approach the film takes to get to that point.
 With a melancholic indy soundtrack and warm lens-filters dressing the film as a more typical vehicle for sweet nostalgia about the aching beauty of lost love, the filmmakers lull viewers into a sense of security which comes with the assumption they know what is going on, before dashing it utterly.